wjdenny/wjdenny.github.io/content/@2017kynard_stank.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Stank 2.0 and the Counter-Poetics of Black Language in College Classrooms"
+  - Stank 2.0 and the Counter-Poetics of Black Language in College Classrooms
-draft: false
+draft: true
 ---
 # Stank 2.0 and the Counter-Poetics of Black Language in College Classrooms